Travel to Africa!

 Dates for 2024 TBD (let us know if you’re interested!)

-We invite you to join a group Learning Tour to South Africa and/or Malawi as we visit school building sites for Africa Classroom Connection (www.africaclassroomconnection.org) and Books for Africa (www.booksforafrica.org) recipients.
+We invite you to join a group Learning Tour to South Africa as we visit school building sites for Africa Classroom Connection and Books For Africa recipients.
+We have often included a visit to Malawi and Zambia.
+You can choose which portions of the trip you would like to join.
+We look forward to sharing with you the places and people we cherish.

 This will not be a conventional package tour of Africa.
 While we will see wild animals on safari (a treasure of Africa!) most of the tour will be philanthropic and cultural.
 Seeing the need first-hand has a significant impact on those who join us.
 You will meet wonderful people and learn about the promise and challenges of education.
 Imagine 400 Zulu school children putting on a dance and music performance for their American visitors!
 Imagine trying to explain ice fishing or snow to high school students who have never experienced freezing weather.
 You will be surprised.
 You will have fun.
 You will see the world in a new way.